ahmedkaludi/schema-and-structured-data-for-wp/readme.txt

 = 1.9.27 (25 Feb 2020) =

-* Added: Allow Multiple Size Images Creation #828
-* Added: “sameAs” property in Review schema #803
-* Fixed: Allow the form when ampforwp-form-allow class is available #798
 * Fixed: GPS coordinates are not working on Post for tourist attraction schema type. #800
 * Fixed: BlogPosting is not a known valid target type for the itemReviewed property. #812
 * Fixed: User is not able to view the embeded url in the post url #815
+* Fixed: Allow the form when ampforwp-form-allow class is available #798
 * Fixed: Shortcode should not be there in article body #802
 * Fixed: Reviews are not integrating into the Course schema type.(urgent) #816
 * Fixed: Change the URL of "Upgrade to premium" option in dashboard. #808